openlattice/openlattice-help-site-old/_guides/integrations-2.md

 ## 4. Configure Apache Spark

-In `DataIntegration.java`, there will be some code that tells Apache Spark what format your datasource is in:
+In `DataIntegration2017.java`, there will be some code that tells Apache Spark what format your datasource is in:

 ```java
 // Configure Spark to load and read your datasource